cya9nide/pyircbot/README.md

 ### Adding New Commands

-1. Create a new method in the `RonBOT` class:
+1. Create a new method in the `PyIRCBot` class:
    ```python
    def cmd_newcommand(self, sender, message):
        return "Your response here"